Aris-t2/CustomCSSforFx/README.md

 ## 🧑‍💻 Contributing

-Anyone is welcome to suggest improvements or contribute to the project!

-**How to contribute:**
+Contributions are welcome!

+If you’d like to suggest a change or add your own styles:

-1. Fork this repository.
+1. **Fork** this repository.
-2. Create a new branch for your changes.
+2. Create a **new branch** for your changes.
-3. Make your edits.
+3. Make your edits (recommended: in the `css/custom/` folder).
-4. Submit a pull request with a brief description of what you changed and why.
+4. Submit a **pull request** with a clear description of what you changed and why.

-Don't know what to edit?
-Start with the `css/custom/` folder for your own style tweaks!
+Once reviewed, your contribution can be merged into the main project.

+> Note: Direct edits to the main branch are not allowed unless you're a trusted collaborator.

 ---
 ## 📁 Project Structure